woobin0413/JSP_Forums/README.md

-# Java MVC Add,Edit,Delete Using JSP And Servlet With MySQL ...
+# Java MVC Add,Edit,Delete Using JSP And Servlet With MySQL

-## Description app_mysql
+## Description
 Add, edit, delete, leave a comment on someone's wall or post.
 <br>
 data will be stored in mysql database